schwarzschlyle/image-processing/README.md

 > 	3. Generate a sweeping GIF
 > 	4. Creates a window with slider to vary size of the sweeping shape
 > 		1. Contains ability to save snapshots
-> 5. Develop into software and create initial documentation
+> 5. Develop into a package and create initial documentation